stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

        - alt codes

 - Be consistent with case.
-  - Don’t assume case has meaning: on some systems it does, and on some it doesn’t
+  - Don’t assume case has meaning: on some systems it does, and on some it doesn’t.
   - But always act as if it does!
-    - Never have two files that are the same but for case
+    - Never have two files that are the same but for case.

 ### Human friendly

-- Names should contain information about file content
+- Names should contain information about file content.
 - Short names are tempting, but you may regret choosing them!
     > - 01.R
     > - data.txt